THE BOYS AND GIRLS CLUB OF GREENWICH

 Ultimately, after careful consideration and planning, along with a thoughtful surveying of parents and staff to assess their level of comfort with sending their children to camp/working at camp, the decision was made to proceed with a modified camp experience at two sites, Clubhouse Camp and Camp Simmons, with reduced numbers, 90 kids at each site.
 Importantly, the safety and quality of camp were of the utmost importance to the staff at all times with each decision they made.

 Scenario planning helped the BGCG team to react quickly and decisively, recognize and mitigate risk, and plan for summer camp.
-The executive team will again use scenario planning later in the summer as it evaluates how to open the Club for fall 2020 programming.
+The executive team again used scenario planning that summer to evaluate how to open the Club for the fall of 2020.
 To learn more about how you can use scenario planning, check out the TSG blog here: https://www.thestrategygroupllc.org/nonprofit-scenario-planning/.

 We’ve updated the blog to include a list of resources and readings.